7.0 General Employment Policies

 Certain visitors and affiliates of the Institute are required to participate in a health insurance program.
 The criteria for mandatory participation are that the individual is not eligible for MIT employee benefits, not paid by MIT funds, appointed for at least 50 percent of the normal full-time work schedule, and appointed for at least three months.
-The appointment titles subject to the mandatory health care program are visiting scientist, visiting engineer, visiting economist, visiting scholar, visiting research associate, research fellow, fellow, postdoctoral fellow, visiting professor (including assistant and associate professor), and Bantrell fellow research affiliate.
+The appointment titles subject to the mandatory health care program are visiting scientist, visiting engineer, visiting economist, visiting scholar, visiting research associate, research fellow, fellow, postdoctoral fellow, and visiting professor (including assistant and associate professor).
+See the affiliate plan webpage for more detail.

-Affiliates who do not meet the above criteria but wish to purchase health coverage through MIT will continue to be eligible for the Affiliate Health Program on an optional basis.
-Questions should be directed to the MIT Medical Department's Health Plans Office.
+Affiliates who do not meet the above criteria but wish to purchase health coverage through MIT may be eligible for the Affiliate Health Program on an optional basis.

 MIT offers a personal well-being and work-life benefit, MyLife Services, that provides confidential assessment, consultation, and counceling, along with research and referrals, for MIT faculty, staff, postdoc associates and postdoc fellows, and their families.
 MyLife Services also provides consultation with supervisors, administrators, and Human Resources representatives.
 More information on this benefit may be found at Personnel Policy Manual Section 3.8, Personal Assistance Benefit.